0xobelisk/dubhe-wip/packages/sui-cli/README.md

 ## Installation

-We don’t recommend installing the CLI globally.
+We don't recommend installing the CLI globally.

 Instead, you should add the CLI as a dev dependency to your project (done automatically if you start from a starter kit using `pnpm create dubhe`), and use it with `pnpm build` inside your project directory.